 Many men and women in Peoria who have loose, diseased, or missing teeth, visit our doctors every year to discuss their tooth replacement options.
-For most, the best solution to these problems is the placement of dental implants.
+For most, the solution to these problems is the placement of dental implants.
 But what is involved in this process?
-We understand that you’ll have many questions, and the best thing you can do to know what you can expect for your dental implant procedure is to visit our doctors for a personalized treatment plan.
+We understand that you’ll have many questions, and the thing you can do to know what you can expect for your dental implant procedure is to visit our doctors for a personalized treatment plan.
 But in this blog, we will go over what you can generally expect—from your initial consultation to your recovery—when getting dental implants placed at AOS Oral Surgeons in Peoria.

 Your Dental Implants Consultation

 To start your journey with dental implants, you will first visit our doctors for an initial, one-on-one consultation at our Peoria office.
 During this appointment, our doctors will fully evaluate your oral health, take any needed X-rays, images, or impressions, talk to you about the dental implants process, and answer any questions you may have.
 They will then work with you to develop a treatment plan to suit your individual needs.

 After you have met with one of our doctors and the two of you have determined that dental implants are the recommended option to replace your affected tooth or teeth, you will then schedule your first appointment.

 For patients with gum or jawbone resorption, this could mean the first step of your surgical process will involve one or more pre-surgeries.
 Our doctors may need to perform a bone graft for those who have insufficient jawbone for dental implants, a gum graft for those who have damaged or diseased gums, or a sinus lift for those whose sinus cavities are too low to receive upper dental implants.
 Before you are able to move forward with your dental implants process, you will be required to heal completely from your pre-surgery.